mwestera/py4ling/exercises/9_more practice with lists and loops.md

 ## 9. More practice with lists and loops (also `index`, `range`)

 **9.1.** Define three functions, each of which takes a list of numbers (e.g., the outcomes of an experiment) and returns a number.
 The first returns the sum of all elements.
 The second uses the summation function to compute and returns the list's average.
 The third uses the averaging function to compute and return the list's standard deviation.
+For the latter, you can do `import math` to use the `math.sqrt` function.

 **9.2.** Write a function that takes a list of words like `words = ['the', 'dog', 'is', 'in', 'the', 'garden']`, takes the length of each word, and prints the total sum of word lengths.
 Do you get the same number as `len('the dog is in the garden')`?
 Why (not)?
 What about `len(words)`?